 10. Original Sin

-The doctrine of original sin teaches that the first humans, Adam and Eve, disobeyed God, resulting in the fallen state of human nature.
+The doctrine of original sin teaches that the first humans, Adam and Eve, disobeyed God, resulting in the fallen state of the human condition.
 This sin is inherited by all human beings, but through Baptism, original sin is washed away, and one becomes a member of the Church.

 11. Justification and Grace